 Advent packs so many rich symbols into a few short weeks.
 While family time is often scarce, we have found that families try harder during these four weeks to spend time together.
 With that in mind, I wanted to create a “take home” Advent box that helped families to make the most of this anticipatory time.

 Lighting Advent Candles

-In the Anglican tradition, we are most used to the Greater Antiphons of Advent, what you might hear called the O Antiphons, recited during the last 7 days of Advent.
-This Google Folder includes the Greater Antiphons as well as ones I chose for the first 3 weeks of Advent.
-Everything is available in Spanish & English.
+In the Anglican tradition, we are most used to the Greater Antiphons of Advent, what you might hear called the “O Antiphons,” recited during the last seven days of Advent.
+The resource below includes the Greater Antiphons as well as ones I chose for the first three weeks of Advent.
+It is available in Spanish and English.

 My hope is that the liturgy and ancient prayers will help connect congregants with the sacramental and scriptural experience of Advent in a uniquely Episcopal way.
 Part of the goal is not just discipleship during the season of Advent but also a sense of Episcopal identity.

 The daily antiphons, reflection questions, and liturgy for Advent 2022 can be downloaded and printed through these links.
 Please credit the author when using.

 Editor’s Note: This article was first published on November 25, 2019.
 It has been revised, updated, and republished for 2022 with the author’s permission.